The world, it seems, has an insatiable demand for palm oil.

 Crude palm oil is used for the manufacture of soap and in the food industry.
 In the personal care industry, palm kernel oil is used to produce fatty acids and alcohols, which are substances used for emulsifier and surfactant manufacturers.

 Given the fact that the generic term ‘vegetable oil’ can mean palm oil and the numerous palm oil derivatives, it can be tricky to identify whether a product contains it.
 Here are a few to look out for:

 - If it contains the word ‘palm’, such as palm kernel, palm fruit oil, palmate, glyceryl, stearate, palmitic acid, Palm stearine, palmitoyl oxostearamide, palmitoyl tetrapeptide-3

-- Popular surfactants including sodium laureth and lauryl sulfate and lauryl lactylate/sulphate are derivates of palm.
+- Popular surfactants including sodium Laureth and lauryl sulfate and lauryl lactylate/sulfate are derivates of palm.

 The Major Problems of Palm Cultivation

 Palm trees are very efficient, making it a handy source that can have more produced per acre than other oils, such as soy and coconut.
 To produce palm oil in sufficient quantities to meet expanding demand, farmers in Southeast Asia have cleared large areas of tropical forest rich in biodiversity to create room for large palm tree plantations.